 At the National Hospital in Dar es Salaam, Tanzania, Dr. Namala Mkopi grew accustomed to long days of triaging several critically ill children at once.
 He’d swap oxygen cylinders in short supply from one pneumonia patient to the other and place more than one diarrhea patient in the same bed due to overcrowding.
-Then in 2013, the country added pneumonia and rotavirus vaccines into its national immunization program.
+Then the country added pneumonia and rotavirus vaccines into its national immunization program.

 Two years after the vaccines arrived, he said, “We do not struggle that way anymore.
 In the diarrhea ward, there are days when I see only one child, and my colleagues can't believe it.”

 Preventing children from getting sick in the first place in settings where treatment can be difficult to access is what makes vaccines one of the strongest public health investments.
 From Dr. Mkopi’s perspective, “Yes, there have been other health interventions that have made an impact, but why this big of a change within two years?
 It tells me that the pneumonia and rotavirus vaccines are doing what they're supposed to be doing.”

 Pneumonia and diarrhea are the leading killers of children worldwide, but they're so common that they lack the urgency of a headline.
 Malaria rounds out the trifecta, causing more than 400,000 deaths a year.
 Many of the most pressing illnesses facing women and children thrive in crowded or unsanitary environments and are compounded by the effects of malnutrition and seasonal disruptions due to climate change.
 Access to basic healthcare often decides whether these illnesses are merely inconvenient to your daily life, or deadly.